-- Increase staffing in Paediatric wards and enable the development of an ambulatory model of care; - Enable full recruitment to Maternity leave; - Increase staffing levels in Stroke wards where Stroke Thrombolysis nurses spend 30% of their time away from the ward; - Enable workforce development & re-design in frailty and rehabilitation wards; - Enable implementation of the ward manager assistant role to enable Ward managers/clinical leaders to work towards being 100% clinically supervisory; - Increase skill-mix in medical and surgical wards out of hours.
+- Increase staffing in Paediatric wards and enable the development of an ambulatory model of care; - Enable full recruitment to Maternity leave; - Increase staffing levels in Stroke wards where Stroke Thrombolysis nurses spend 30% of their time away from the ward; - Enable workforce development & re-design in frailty and rehabilitation wards - Enable implementation of the ward manager assistant role to enable Ward managers/clinical leaders to work towards being 100% clinically supervisory; - · Increase skill-mix in medical and surgical wards out of hours band 5 staff are undergoing development into the band 6 role with the aim of being in post by September 2015.
+97% of the new posts are now recruited to.